Gorky Park (film): Cast

-Filming
+Production

+Development

 Gene Kirkwood and Howard W. ("Hawk") Koch Jr. purchased the film rights to Gorky Park in 1981 for $250,000.
+Martin Cruz Smith claimed he was offered the chance to write the screenplay but turned it down.
 Filming was delayed until February 1983 because of scheduling conflicts with the director John Schlesinger, who would eventually be replaced with Michael Apted, and various cast changes.

+Casting

 Dustin Hoffman and Al Pacino were both considered for the role of Arkady Renko before Hurt's casting, while Cary Grant and Burt Lancaster were considered for the role of Jack Osborne and Roman Polanski was considered for the role of Prof. Andreev.

+Filming

 The Soviet Communist Party condemned the film as anti-Communist and anti-Russian and denied the crew access to shoot in Moscow.
-Gorky Park was filmed in Helsinki and Stockholm.
-The Kaisaniemi public park in the Helsinki centre was set as the Gorky amusement park.
+Instead, shooting took place principally in Helsinki, Finland, with the Kaisaniemi public park doubling for the titular amusement park.
+Some additional filming took place in Stockholm.

+Reception

-Critical reception
+Critical response

 On Rotten Tomatoes, the film has an approval rating of 78% based on reviews from 27 critics, with an average rating of 6.6/10.
 On Metacritic the film has a score of 60% based on reviews from 12 critics, indicating "mixed or average reviews".

 Janet Maslin called it "a taut, clever thriller throughout, with Mr. Apted's direction establishing its intensity immediately and sustaining it well.
 Ralf G. Bode's cinematography and James Horner's score go a long way toward setting a hauntingly bleak mood, and the supporting players, particularly Brian Dennehy and Ian Bannen, are excellent".
 Though she found it odd that Hurt would affect an English accent, she found his performance "rivetingly strange".

 Roger Ebert found the depiction of Soviet society to be the most interesting aspect of the film, and he credited Apted's direction for never letting the procedural lag.
 Ebert also praised the casting, even if it relied on typecasting an actor like Marvin.
 "He uses actors who are able to bring fully realized characters to the screen, so we don't have to stand around waiting for introductions".

+Awards and nominations

 Home media

 Gorky Park was released to DVD by MGM Home Video on April 1, 2003, as a Region 1 widescreen DVD and to Blu-ray Disc by Kino Lorber (under license from MGM) on October 21, 2014.